GatiAher/gatiaher-hugo/content/projects/Spectral-Analysis-of-Bacteria-S-Layer.md

 caption="FFT of colored-over image.
 The spectral patterns caused by patterns in the background and the sharp white box have been muted."
 >}}

-The edge mismatches at the seams of the images still produce sharp horizontal and vertical periodic patterns that can be seen in the FFT plot, but overall the noise has gone down and the hexagonal rings are more evident.
+The edge mismatches at the seams of the images still produce sharp horizontal and vertical periodic patterns that the FFT picks up on, but overall the noise has gone down and the hexagonal rings are more evident.

 To reduce the frequencies of the edge discontinuities, I can use a windowing function.
-Windowing smoothly reduces the amplitude of the signal as it reaches the edges, removing the effect of the artificial discontinuity that results from the FFT.
+Windowing smoothly reduces the amplitude of the signal as it reaches the edges, removing the effect of the artificial discontinuity from the FFT.
 I use the Hann windowing function in this analysis.

 ```python
 # windowed image